lika85456/multiverse/README.md

 Create ECR repository for the compute lambda image and name it `multiverse-compute`.
 Then copy the repository URI and delete the postfix /multiverse-compute.
 Fill in the `AWS_ECR` key in both `.env` files.

+#### Orchestrator source bucket

+First, the whole application has to be deployed and then the generated S3 bucket has to be replaced in the environment variables.
+Fill in the `ORCHESTRATOR_SOURCE_BUCKET` key in both `.env` files.

 #### AWS Region

 Fill this variable as "eu-central-1" in both `.env` files.